fsi-tue/fachschaftsempfaenger/doc/source/about.rst

 -------

-*Fachschaftsempfaenger* is licensed under the MIT license, for more information have a look on our `LICENSE.txt
+*Fachschaftsempfaenger* is licensed under the MIT license, for more information have a look at our `LICENSE.txt
 <https://github.com/fsi-tue/fachschaftsempfaenger/blob/master/LICENSE.txt>`_